 TANF Assets are determined at the point of application.
-Transfers prior to the date of application are
+Transfers prior to the date of application are not considered.

-not considered.

 GC See TANF.
+FS At the time of application, the applicant household must provide information regarding any

 At the time of application, the applicant household must provide information regarding any resources which any group member (or ineligible alien or disqualified person whose assets are being considered available to the group; see Chapter 2: Whose Assets are Counted in this Part) had transferred within the three-month period immediately preceding the date of application.